munificent/craftinginterpreters/book/classes.md

 Allowing code outside of the class to directly modify an object's fields goes against the object-oriented credo that a class *encapsulates* state.
 Some languages take a more principled stance.
-In Smalltalk, fields are accessed using simple identifiers -- essentially variables that are only in scope inside a class's methods.
+In Smalltalk, fields are accessed using simple identifiers -- essentially, variables that are only in scope inside a class's methods.
 Ruby uses `@` followed by a name to access a field in an object.
 That syntax is only meaningful inside a method and always accesses state on the current object.